Frequently Asked Questions

 2. What is the time limit on filing a personal injury claim?

 Every state has a set time frame for a plaintiff to file a claim.
-Different types of cases may have different time limits or statutes of limitations.
-In Wyoming, a plaintiff has four years from the date of the injury to initiate a lawsuit in a personal injury case.
+Different types of cases may have different time limits called statutes of limitations.
+In some cases, but not all cases in Wyoming, a plaintiff has four years from the date of the injury to initiate a lawsuit in a personal injury case.
 While this seems like a long time, it is always best to be proactive in contacting a personal injury attorney as soon as possible.
+The time is usually shorter in other states, and shorter in Wyoming in cases against healthcare providers, governments, and in wrongful death.

 3. What is considered wrongful death?